TR-SUNSHINE/Static-Frontend/README.md

 The below naming convention should be used when committing any change to any repository in this project:

 ### Type of change
-FEAT: The new feature you're adding to a particular application
+FEAT: The new feature you're adding to a particular application<br>
-FIX: A bug fix
+FIX: A bug fix<br>
-STYLE: Feature and updates related to styling
+STYLE: Feature and updates related to styling<br>
-REFACTOR: Refactoring a specific section of the codebase
+REFACTOR: Refactoring a specific section of the codebase<br>
-TEST: Everything related to testing
+TEST: Everything related to testing<br>
-DOCS: Everything related to documentation
+DOCS: Everything related to documentation<br>

 ### Usage
 The first word of the commit should be the keyword from the ‘Type of change’ listed above with capitalization of the first character.